 Shoot For The Clouds: How Spotify Dominates The Market

 After teaming up with Google Cloud Platform, it’s evident that music-streaming platform Spotify is closer than ever to scale up and achieve market domination.
-In this post, we will lift the fog and reveal the cloud features that Spotify is greatly benefiting from.
+In this post, we will lift the fog and reveal the cloud features that Spotify is receiving great benefits from.
 Let’s dive in!

 It’s hard not to love Spotify, right?